-To address this, in this research article we present a novel simulation-based method for estimating Rt from temporally aggregated disease incidence time series data and the serial interval distribution.
+To address this issue, in this research article we present a novel simulation-based method for estimating Rt from temporally aggregated disease incidence time series data and the serial interval distribution.
 Our approach involves repeated simulation of a renewal equation transmission model for different values of Rt with a timestep that is smaller than that of the disease incidence data.
 Using an iterative version of Approximate Bayesian Computation (ABC), we show how Rt can be estimated in real-time during outbreaks by matching model simulations exactly to the temporally aggregated outbreak data.
 We apply our approach to simulated data, demonstrating its accuracy and comparing results from our method to those obtained using the Cori method.
 We go on to apply our method to real-world outbreak data from the 2019-20 and 2022-23 influenza seasons in Wales in the United Kingdom.

 Methods

-Cori method

-To compare results from our simulation-based method to analogous results from a widely used approach for estimating , we first consider use of the Cori method in scenarios in which disease incidence time series data are temporally aggregated (Approach 1 in Fig 1).
-To provide a concrete setting in which to explain the underlying method, we consider a situation in which the Cori method is applied to disease data that are aggregated into weekly timesteps, providing an estimate of each week.
-Later, we consider how our simulation-based approach can be applied to the same weekly data but using a shorter timestep, again to estimate the value of each week (Approach 2 in Fig 1).
+In our analyses, we consider two possible approaches for estimating from temporally aggregated disease incidence time series data: the widely used Cori method (Approach 1 in Fig 1), and our novel simulation-based method (Approach 2 in Fig 1).
+Since the simulation-based approach uses a shorter timestep than that of data reporting, this method accounts for the possibility of multiple generations of transmission occurring between dates of data reporting.
+To provide a concrete setting in which to compare the two methods, we focus a situation in which disease incidence data are aggregated into weekly timesteps.
+Below, we describe how the value of each week can be estimated from the weekly data, first using the Cori method, and then using our simulation-based approach (using a timestep shorter than one week).

 Figure 1.
 Schematic illustrating the approaches for estimating Rt that we consider.
 Approach 1 involves the application of the commonly used Cori method to weekly aggregated disease incidence time series.
 Approach 2 is the novel simulation-based approach, which involves matching simulations run with a smaller timestep to the weekly aggregated data to estimate Rt.
 The second approach relaxes the assumption that individuals appearing in the incidence data cannot have infected other individuals appearing in the same week.
-This is particularly important during outbreaks in which the timescale of transmission is shorter than the temporal aggregation of the data (e.g. if data are aggregated weekly, but serial intervals or generation times can be shorter than one week).
+This is particularly important during outbreaks in which the typical timescale of transmission is shorter than the temporal aggregation of the data (e.g. if data are aggregated weekly, but serial intervals or generation times can be shorter than one week).

+Cori method

-Following previous descriptions of the Cori method [4,5,10], we assume that the expected number of cases in week t, , is given by
+Following previous descriptions of the Cori method [4,5,10], we assume that the expected number of cases, , in week t, is given by

 EIt∨Ikk=1t−1,Rt,w=Rts=1t−1wsIt−s,1